 Other times it may be the cancer treatments themselves that are doing the damage.
 Both chemotherapy (powerful cancer-fighting drugs) and radiation (high-energy X-rays) work by killing the fastest-growing cells in the body — both bad and good.
-That means that along with cancer cells, healthy blood cells, like neutrophils, often get destroyed too.
+That means that while cancer cells are destroyed, so too are healthy blood cells, like neutrophils.

 Risk of Illness

-Sometimes medications called growth factors can be given to encourage the body to produce more neutrophils.
-But often it’s safest for your child to remain home for a length of time determined by the doctor.
+Sometimes, medicines called growth factors can be given to encourage the body to produce more neutrophils.
+But often it’s safest for a child to remain home for a length of time determined by the doctor.
 Places like schools, locker rooms, malls, and even churches — where people are close together and germs spread easily — are just too risky.
-To your child’s weakened immune system, it would feel like standing at the edge of a forest fire with only a water gun for defense.
+To a child’s weakened immune system, it would feel like standing at the edge of a forest fire with only a water gun for defense.

 Making the Best of It